Direct quotations in a research paper makes your writing stand out.

 Direct quotations help your academic writing because they support and emphasize specific points in your essay or research paper.
 They can be eloquent, powerful, and memorable.
 They are an important tool in any academic writer’s toolbox.

 However, the different rules and guidelines for using quotes can be confusing.
 When do you quote?
-How much should you rely on quotes and when are using too many?
+How much should you rely on quotes and when are you using too many?
 What is the difference between citing quotations in APA and MLA?

 There are some simple tips on how to use direct quotations in your essays and papers.
 You just need to understand the mistakes some writers have made and see how to do use quotes effectively.

 2 Big Direct Quotation Mistakes

 There are 2 common mistakes students make when using quotations in their academic writing:

 - They use too many quotations in their essays.

 - They do not show how quotations relate to their essays (I call this leaving a quotation hanging).